reportportal/agent-js-jest/README.md

 ## Reporting API

-This report provides `ReportingApi` in global variables to use it directly in tests to send some additional data to the report.
+This reporter provides `ReportingApi` in global variables to use it directly in tests to send some additional data to the report.

 ### Reporting API methods

-The API provide methods for attaching data.<br/>

 #### attachment
 Send file to ReportPortal for the current test.
 Should be called inside of corresponding test.<br/>